Service Robot Industry Trends And Forecast. Latest Report Report Includes Covid-19 Impact, CAGR, Trends, Forecast, Opportunities

-Industry Growth Insights (IGI) recently released a brand-new research study on the international Service Robot market for the prediction period, 2021-2028.
-This research report provides a detailed outlook of this market with detailed info regarding drivers, restraints, opportunities, trends, and challenges, and which are the vital aspects which could influence the market results from the targeted years.
+Industry Growth Insights (IGI) recently published a latest research study on the global Service Robot market for the forecast period, 2021-2028.
+As per the study, the global Service Robot market was valued at USDXX million and is projected to surpass USDXX million by the end of 2027, expanding at a CAGR of XX% during the forecast period.
+This research report offers a comprehensive outlook of the market with detailed information about drivers, restraints, opportunities, trends, and challenges, which are the key factors that can influence the market outcome in the targeted years.

 Intuitive Surgical